rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 Non-deliverable forward (NDF) transaction: currency is cash-settled based on the NDF rate and the prevailing FX rate.

 ###### Continuous Linked Settlement (CLS)
-payent versus payment: only after both currencies have arrived does CLS Bank make the outgoing payment to both parties.
+payment versus payment: only after both currencies have arrived does CLS Bank make the outgoing payment to both parties.

 ##### Multilateral Netting
 ###### Clearing Rings